neuhausi/canvasXpress/tests/README-known_issues.md

 ### Platform-Specific

-* **Ubuntu Browsers** - selection of areas of points on a chart via either click-drag or the lasso functionality is not supported
+* **Ubuntu** - selection of areas of points on a chart via either click-drag or the lasso functionality is not supported by the browsers we've tested on this platform.

 ---

+### Browser-Specific

+* **FireFox** - it is possible to drag components off of the canvas for some charts and this may result in JS console errors in the browser.
+Other browsers prevent this.

+---

 ### Idiosyncracies

 * **Hover Effect** - the effect of hovering the mouse over a line/bar/etc may not be visible unless a plot is resized.
 This is very browser and chart-specific.
 To see if it is resolved by resizing simply grab an edge of the chart and pull a small amount to resize the chart and then re-test if the hover effect is now working.
-In general this is not a problem if transitions are used, it seems to be linked directly to charts that have the animated transitions
+In general this is not a problem if transitions are used, it seems to be linked directly to charts that have the animated transitions.

-* **Treemaps** - the sample locations in a treemap are area-based and the layout of the treemap depends on the size and dimensions of the chart, this means that the treemap may differ in layout between platforms and browsers
+* **Treemaps** - the sample locations in a treemap are area-based and the layout of the treemap depends on the size and dimensions of the chart, this means that the treemap may differ in layout between platforms and browsers.

-* **Tag Cloud** - the layout is dynamic and also depends on the size and dimensions of the chart, this means that the tag cloud may differ in layout between platforms and browsers
+* **Tag Clouds** - the layout is dynamic and also depends on the size and dimensions of the chart, this means that the tag cloud may differ in layout between platforms and browsers.

 * **Layout Charts** - the order of layout varies and may differ between browsers and platforms.

+* **3d Scatterplots** - the superimposition/order of the points on the canvas differs by browser and platform.
+This affects both the placement of points as well as the 3d overlays such as the ellipse in scatter3d2.